 Create Zookeeper.properties file using the below command in all instances.

-And update the zookeeper.properties file with below content in all instances.
+And update the zookeeper.properties file with the below content in all instances.

 - The value of dataDir with the directory where you would like ZooKeeper to save its data and log respectively.

 - clientPort property, as the name suggests, is for the clients to connect to ZooKeeper Service.

 - x in server.x denotes the id of Node.
 Each server.x row must have a unique id.
 Each server is assigned an id by creating a file named myid, one for each server, which resides in that server’s data directory, as specified by the configuration file parameter dataDir.

 $ mkdir /tmp/zookeeper/ -p $ touch /tmp/zookeeper/myid $ echo '1' >> myid #Add Server ID for Respective Instances i.e. "server.1, server.2 and server.3"